rmrt1n/advent-of-code/writeups/day02.md

 }
 ```

-For the brute force, we start by copying the original report from `self.storage[i]`.
+For the brute force, we start by copying the original report from `self.reports[i]`.
 Then we remove the item at index `i` by copying the rest of the slice starting from index `i+1` using `@memcpy`.
 This effectively removes the item at index `i`.
 The reason we do this from the end is to avoid overwriting data we need for future iterations.

 Here's an example to help you visualise: